RealtyShares/fsharp-training/KoansAndKatas/koanwiki.md

 We're exploring more ways to help the team get a stronger foundation of F#.

 ###Goals
-There are some goals I would like to achieve, all of which are part of the greater vision of empowering others, which is a core value of RealtyShares:
+There are some goals we would like to achieve, all of which are part of the greater vision of empowering others, which is a core value of RealtyShares:
 1. Language or library fluency: A session could serve to provide a better understanding of how to use a group of specific functions or operators.
 2. Team knowledge of each other's strengths and weaknesses with functional programming.
 This helps with targeting further training and assignment of tasks.
 3. Morale - This should be something that helps everyone remember that this is a great place to work, and feel valued on the team.